Convento dos Capuchos – The abandoned monastery outside Sintra – Portugal

 How do I get to Convento dos Capuchos?

-We actually found here by chance, when we went to Cabo da Roca in Sintra.
+We actually found here by chance, when we went to Cabo da Roca from Sintra.
 The monastery is located in the forest on a minor road, about 1 mile from Sintra (takes about 20 min).

 Convento Dos Capuchos